 Once we got the car loaded we were away.
 Just in time to get caught up in the traffic snarl up through Southampton town.
-It appears Southampton football club had been playing at home.
-This resulted in it taking a whole hour to clear Southampton, but it was an hour well spent.
+It appears Southampton Football Club had been playing at home.
+This resulted in our taking a whole hour to clear Southampton, but it was an hour well spent.

 They've introduced 'No Fly' cruises, I think the time has come for ‘No Sail’ Cruises.

 This is where the ship never leaves port.
 The advantages include: